AlexeyFeigin/blog-drafts/algorithm-x-in-haskell.md

 ,False)*** Exception: findMin: empty map has no minimal element
 ```

 We picked row 0.
 Next we only had one choice, to pick row 3.
 Next we were left with no rows but column 2 had not been satisfied.
-We have not handled this case, so we got an error.
+We have not handled the case where are are still active columns but no rows, so we got an error.

 ```Haskell
 -- Final version